gavinengel/berlin/README.md

 ##Design Considerations

- - The code is intentially raw.
+* The code is intentially raw.
 No librarys such as jQuery are employed.
 A one page version with all JS and CSS is included as inventory.html and can be used as a stand-alone "inventory manager" with header pre-flights.

-- The only security employed is at the datbase interface level using prepared statements and variable binding
+* The only security employed is at the datbase interface level using prepared statements and variable binding.
 -
- - Decision was made to use PUT and DELETE methods as references for future implementations.
+* Decision was made to use PUT and DELETE methods as references for future implementations.

- - The cards interface was used in the style of Google Keep -- the boxes are designed to easily include thumbnail images or other properties for whatever kinds of objects might be stored.
+* The cards interface was used in the style of Google Keep -- the boxes are designed to easily include thumbnail images or other properties for whatever kinds of objects might be stored.

 * The interface is meant to be a request generator and response processor.
 The rendering of JSON responses is a stub for future development.
  #Samples